plattysoft/MSX/shyre/README.md

 Their fate now dependes on you.

 Yes, I have played too many Zelda games and watched too much Star Trek

+## Tile Structure

+First 2 rows: (tiles 0 to 63) can be walked and pushed over (normal floor, open doors, floor switches) Next 2 rows:  (tiles 64 to 127) can be walked but NOT pushed over (items, stairs, rough terrain) Next 2 rows:  (tiles 128 to 191) can NOT be walked or pushed (walls, closed doors, crates, etc) Last 2 rows:  Font, numbers and other utility tiles (enemy markers, etc)

+This means: Tile <128 can we walked over, tile>63 can NOT be pushed over

+Items, floor switches and special floors check on the specific tile

+Some tiles

+* Crates
+* Doors
+* Keys
+* Floor Switches
+* Icy floor